'People have already died': Dozens call for street safety after East Washington traffic deaths

 “That corridor is going to become very important,” she said.
 “It needs to be a place where walking, biking and transit are the most logical ways to get around.”

-Since reckless driving, speeding and drag racing on East Washington Avenue ratcheted up last year, the city has taken some steps in an attempt to improve safety.
+Since reckless driving, speeding and drag racing on East Washington Avenue ratcheted up last year, the city has tried to improve safety.
 The speed limit was reduced from 35 mph to 25 mph from Pinckney to Baldwin streets and 35 mph to 30 mph from Baldwin to Marquette streets.
-The number of travel lanes are also temporarily reduced during certain days and hours and higher-visibility crosswalks have been installed.
+The number of travel lanes has also been temporarily reduced during certain days and hours, and higher-visibility crosswalks have been installed.

-But there's been four traffic deaths on East Washington Avenue this year, as well as another pedestrian death on Highway 151 just east of Interstate 39-90-94.
+But there have been four traffic deaths on East Washington Avenue this year, as well as another pedestrian death on Highway 151 just east of Interstate 39-90-94.

 “We know that (the city has) said that they’re doing things, we’re well aware of that, I just think that they’re not enough,” McGinnis said.
 “A lot of those things have already been in place and people have already died.”